di37/gemini-pro-vision-streamlit-application/README.md

 ## Pre-requisites

 1. Docker Desktop and Docker Compose.
 Also, know the commands of docker compose.
-2. Google AI Studio API Key - ai.google.dev
+2. For Image: Google AI Studio API Key - ai.google.dev
-3. Google Cloud Service Account with full access to Vertex AI - Refer to https://github.com/di37/getting-started-with-gemini-api.
+3. For Video: Google Cloud Service Account with full access to Vertex AI - Refer to https://github.com/di37/getting-started-with-gemini-api.

 ## Running the Application